citp/privacy-policy-historical/r/ro/roa/roadscholar.org.md

 You can verify our compliance at any time by clicking on the VeriSign logo located on our registration form.

-If you feel uncomfortable completing your registration via our website, please feel free to contact our registration staff toll-free: 1-800-454-5768 Monday through Friday, 8 a.m. to 6 p.m.
-Eastern Time.
+If you feel uncomfortable completing your registration via our website, please feel free to contact our registration staff toll-free: 1-800-454-5768, Monday-Friday: 8 a.m. to 7 p.m.
+EST.

 **How we use "cookies" information:**